 Preventive measures

-Not in all cases it is possible to avoid the development of the underlying disease - the causes of enlarged lymph nodes.
-But general preventive measures will minimize the risk of infectious or viral infections, as well as problems with immunity.
-They include:
+Not in all cases it is possible to avoid the development of the underlying disease - the cause of enlarged lymph nodes.
+But general preventive measures will minimize the risk of infectious or viral infections, as well as problems with the immune system.
+These include:

-• adherence to the basics of a healthy lifestyle;
+• commitment to the basics healthy image life;

 • regular physical activity;

-• a healthy diet (a large amount of fruits, vegetables), the exclusion of semi-finished and processed foods;
+• healthy diet (plenty of fruits, vegetables), exclusion of semi-finished and processed foods;

 • maintaining genital hygiene;

-• minimizing casual sex, using reliable protective equipment to avoid contracting sexually transmitted infections;
+• minimizing casual sexual contacts, using reliable protective equipment to avoid contracting sexually transmitted infections;

 • taking vitamin supplements in courses throughout the year.

-There is only one way to successfully cure the inflamed lymph nodes: to correctly diagnose and act on the underlying cause that caused the pathological hypertrophy.
-It is important to pay attention in a timely manner to unusual or strange swelling in the lower abdomen, as they can be evidence of dangerous diseases that should not be started.
+It is possible to successfully cure inflamed lymph nodes in only one way: to correctly diagnose and act on the main cause that caused the pathological hypertrophy.
+It is important to promptly pay attention to unusual or strange swellings in the lower abdomen, as they may be evidence of dangerous diseases that should not be neglected.

 The human body is one of the most intelligent and thoughtful mechanisms created by nature.
 One of its most important systems is the immune system, which guards human health.
-Of great importance in the work of this protective system are special structures - lymph nodes.
-Sometimes a person is worried about painful "balls" under the skin when palpating - this is how inflamed lymph nodes look like.
-In our today's article we will talk about the causes and treatment of diseases of the lymph nodes of the lower extremities.
+Special structures, the lymph nodes, are of great importance in the operation of this protective system.
+Sometimes a person is bothered by painful “balls” under the skin when palpated - this is what inflamed lymph nodes look like.
+In our article today we will talk about the causes and treatment of diseases of the lymph nodes of the lower extremities.

-The lymph node is a kind of filter that mechanically retains bacteria, viruses, cancer cells and even foreign bodies from the lymph.
-In addition to filtering, the lymph node is a factory for the production and growth of lymphocytes - cells of the immune system.
+The lymph node is a kind of filter that mechanically retains bacteria, viruses, cancer cells and even foreign bodies from lymph.
+In addition to filtration, the lymph node is a factory for the production and cultivation of lymphocytes - cells of the immune system.

 Lymph node

-The lymph node is a small (from a few millimeters to 2 cm) rounded formation.
-Such nodules are scattered throughout the body - subcutaneous tissue, digestive tract, internal organs, and so on.
+A lymph node is a small (from a few millimeters to 2 cm) round formation.
+Such nodules are scattered throughout the body - subcutaneous tissue, digestive tract, internal organs and so on.
 The limbs are no exception - the legs, where they are located in the groin and under the knee, and the arms.

-Lymph nodes in the arms and legs are concentrated in groups and localized in specific places where they can be felt or found with ultrasound.
+Lymph nodes in the arms and legs are concentrated in groups and are located in specific areas where they can be felt or found using ultrasound.
 Such typically located lymph nodes are called regional.
 Each group of regional lymph nodes collects lymph from a specific segment of the limb, forming two main networks - superficial and deep.

-We list the typical localizations of the nodes of the lower extremity:
+We list the typical localizations of nodes of the lower limb:

 1. Inguinal folds.
 The lymph nodes of the groin areas are one of the most significant and powerful groups.
-These nodules collect lymph not only from the deep and superficial structures of the thigh and partially the buttocks, but also from the internal organs of the small pelvis.
+These nodules collect lymph not only from the deep and superficial structures of the thigh and partly the buttock, but also from the internal organs of the small pelvis.

 2. Popliteal fossa.
 Under the knee there is a deep depression filled with loose fatty tissue - the popliteal fossa.
-Not only vessels and nerve bundles pass through it, but also lymph nodes are grouped.
+It contains not only blood vessels and nerve bundles, but also the lymph nodes are grouped.
 Lymph flows here from the skin and fatty tissue of the feet, legs, as well as from the joints, bones and periosteum of the lower half of the leg.

 Causes